pdolezal/net.yetamine.nls/README.md

 MISS = Miss
 ```

 And you are done.
-Using the `enum` is natural:
+Using such an `enum` is natural:

 ```{java}
 // Print all the known titles